Amalia of Oldenburg

-Amalia of Oldenburg (Αμαλία; 21 December 1818 – 20 May 1875) was a Bavarian princess who became Queen of Greece from 1836 to 1862 as the wife of King Otto Friedrich Ludwig.
+Amalia of Oldenburg (Αμαλία; 21 December 1818 – 20 May 1875) was a Oldenburg princess who became Queen of Greece from 1836 to 1862 as the wife of King Otto Friedrich Ludwig.
 She was loved widely by the Greeks due to her patriotic love for the country and her beauty.
 During her tenure as queen, she was dedicated to social improvement and the founding of many gardens in Athens, and she was the first to introduce the worldwide Christmas tree to Greece.

 When she arrived in Greece in 1837, she at first won the hearts of the Greeks with her refreshing beauty.
-After she became more politically involved, she then became the target of harsh attacks—and her image suffered further as she proved unable to provide an heir to the throne.
+After, she became more politically involved.
+She then became the target of harsh attacks—and her image suffered further as she proved unable to provide an heir to the throne.
 She and her husband were expelled from Greece in 1862, after an uprising.
 She spent the rest of her years in exile in Bavaria.

-She acted as Regent of Greece in 1850-1851, and a second time in 1861-1862 during the absence of Otto.
+She acted as Regent of Greece in 1850–1851, and a second time in 1861-1862 during the absence of Otto.

-Amalia is attributed to the creation of the “romantic folksy court dress,” which in return became Greece’s national costume.
+To Amalia is attributed the creation of the “romantic folksy court dress,” which in return became Greece’s national costume.

 Early life and marriage

 Early years and family life

 Duchess Amalia Maria Frederica was born on 21 December 1818 in Oldenburg to Duke Paul Frederick Augustus of Oldenburg and his wife Princess Adelheid of Anhalt-Bernburg-Schaumburg-Hoym as their first child.
 She was less than two years old when her mother died, on 13 September 1820.
 Her father remarried in 1825 to Princess Ida of Anhalt-Bernburg-Schaumburg-Hoym, though she soon died in 1828; his last marriage was with Princess Cecilia of Sweden in 1831.

-Due to her father’s marriages, Amalia had 5 siblings, 4 being born as half-siblings: Duchess Frederica, Duke Nikolaus Friedrich, Duke Alexander, Duke August, and Anton Gunther Friedrich Elimar.
+Due to her father’s marriages, Amalia had 5 siblings, 4 being born as half-brothers: Duchess Frederica, Grand Duke Peter II, Duke Alexander, Duke August, and Duke Elimar.